Why did I become a Catholic?

-We know that the majority of the deeds of Jesus are not recorded in Bible, as the apostle John has affirmed.
+We know that the majority of the deeds of Jesus are not even recorded in Bible, as the apostle John has affirmed.

 It would seem that John was still a youth during the time he was with Jesus, which would explain why could stay near the cross without fear of being arrested when the others had to stay away.
 And as far as we know, John outlived the other apostles.
 As the last surviving member of the Twelve, he understood that Christ would not return in his own lifetime, contrary to rumors that he would not die until Christ came.
-In the final years of his life, John apparently saw the need to write a Gospel which would include details of Jesus' life not recorded in the three earlier Gospels.
-John knew that once he died, the rest of the story and teachings would be lost forever.
+In the final years of his life, John apparently saw the need to write a final eye-witness account of Jesus' life with details which were not recorded in the other three written accounts.
 But his time was limited, and he made it very clear to the reader that much would have to go unwritten.

 Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.
 But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.